 Definitions and interpretation

-collectively all information that you submit to Aspire to Inspire Ltd via the Website.
+Collectively all information that you submit to Aspire 2 Inspire People Ltd via the Website.
 This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;

 Data Protection Laws

-Andrea Farrell trading as Aspire to Inspire People Ltd,
+Andrea Farrell trading as Aspire 2 Inspire People Ltd,

 we or us

-Aspire to Inspire Ltd, a company incorporated in England and Wales with registered number 13263421 whose registered office is at Cholmondeley House, Dee Hills Park, Chester, Cheshire, CH3 5AR;
+Aspire 2 Inspire People Ltd, a company incorporated in England and Wales with registered number 13263421 whose registered office is at Cholmondeley House, Dee Hills Park, Chester, Cheshire, CH3 5AR;

 UK and EU Cookie Law